 Alongside loans, the financial assets primarily include investments and securities.
 Loans are initially recognised at fair value plus transaction costs and subsequently measured at amortised cost by applying the effective interest rate method.
 If there is objective evidence within the meaning of IAS 39 that assets are impaired, they are written down to the lower present value of the expected cash flows, based on the original effective interest rate.

 With regard to investments and securities, a distinction is made in accordance with IAS 39 between those that are available for sale, those held at fair value through profit or loss, and those that are held to maturity.
 The classification is determined at the date of acquisition and reviewed as at each reporting date.
-In addition to non-listed investments, investment funds, and listed bonds that are not necessarily intended to be held to maturity are in particular classified as available for sale.
+In addition to long-term investments and investment funds that are not traded in an active market, listed bonds that are not necessarily intended to be held to maturity are in particular classified as available for sale.
 Regular way sales and purchases of financial assets of all categories are recognised as at the settlement date.

 Financial assets classified as at fair value through profit or loss are recognised using their fair value as at each reporting date.
 Any transaction costs are recognised in profit or loss upon posting.
 Fluctuations in fair value are recognised directly in the income statement.